-The Group's and the Trust's other financial liabilities include trade and other payables and borrowings.
+The Group's and the Trust's other financial liabilities include trade and other payables, amount due to a subsidiary and borrowings.

-Trade and other payables are recognised initially at fair value plus directly attributable transaction costs and subsequently measured at amortised cost using the effective interest method.
+Trade and other payables and amount due to a subsidiary are recognised initially at fair value plus directly attributable transaction costs and subsequently measured at amortised cost using the effective interest method.